qemacs/qemacs/README.md

 (like XEmacs).
 X Input methods supported.
 Xft extension supported for anti-aliased font display.

-- Bitmap images are displayed on graphics displays and as ASCII colored text on text terminals, which is handy when browsing files over an ssh connection.
+- Bitmap images are displayed on graphics displays and as colored text on text terminals, which is handy when browsing files over an ssh connection.
 (QEmacs uses the public domain [`stb_image`](https://github.com/nothings/stb/blob/master/stb_image.h) package for image parsing.